-Dashain or Vijaya Dashami or Dashera or Dussehra commonly known as Durga Pooja.
+Dashain or Vijaya Dashami or Dashera or Dussehra is commonly known as Durga Pooja.
 Whatever we pronounced it, but the main motive to say so is to recall Durga maa or Durga Mata.
 We celebrate this because of the remembrance of the victory of good over evil.
 In Sanskrit, ‘dash’ means ten.
-Hence, this is the festival which is to celebrate ten days.
+Hence, this is the festival which is to be celebrating ten days.

 Hi friends!
 Welcome to koyanews.
 In this article, we are going to read about one of the most important and the biggest festivals of the Hindu religion.
 We are going to read about the navratri festival, the origin of Dashain, the history of it, its importance, and Dashera (10th days).

 In this part, we are going to read about the history of the Dashain festival.
 According to Hindu Mythology, there are two-story behind the celebration of Navaratri.
 Firstly, a victory of maa Durga over Mahisasur, and secondly, victory of God Ram over Ravan.
 Let us read about both stories in detail and know-how these became the cause of the origin of the festival.